finalcut/finalcut.github.io/_posts/2025-11-10-fix-bluesky-posting-of-blog.md

 The PR has some unit tests but sometimes its nice to get a concerete example so - here it is.
 Ideally, after I submit this it will auto-post to bluesky, add the frontmatter for `blueskyPostURI` and commit that without reposting ad infinium (it won't).

 One other thing I discovered (or maybe it changed) since I last visited this was the need to format the post in a way that links in the post show up properly.
 So this tests that approach.

+## Discussion

+Join the conversation on Bluesky and see what people are saying about this post:

+{% include bluesky-engagement.html %}